How Would You Advise An Infectious Disease Resident About a Career Path Today? This Expert Isn't Sure

 Schaffner shared his concerns in the short video segment above.

 William Schaffner, MD, is professor of preventive medicine with a primary appointment in the department of health policy and a professor of medicine in the division of infectious diseases at the Vanderbilt University School of Medicine, in Nashville, TN.
-Schaffner is the current medical director and past president of the National Foundation for Infectious Diseases and has served on the Executive Board for the Infectious Diseases Society of America.
+Schaffner is past medical director of the National Foundation for Infectious Diseases (NFID) and formerly served as NFID liaison to the ACIP at the Centers for Disease Control and Prevention (CDC).
+He is also a past president of NFID.

 For more of our conversation with Dr Schaffner, see: